 Virtual Online Flight Academy

 Epic Flight Academy provides important resources for its international flight students.
 Our Online Virtual Flight Academy lets you connect with your FAA Flight Instructor and classmates before you arrive here in New Smyrna Beach, Florida.
 The online, interactive pilot training course helps you develop aviation skills and build a knowledge base of aviation terms and concepts so you will have an advantage when you begin attending Epic’s Ground School.
 With training videos on Cessna 172s, aircraft systems, aircraft performance, FAA regulations, and the New Smyrna Beach Airport, students can start their training from home.
 Try our Demo Online Course.

 Aviation Skill Development (ASD) and Private Pilot Ground School

 The ASD is a unique course only offered at Epic Flight Academy.
-During this phase of flight training, ground school students will build on the information they gained from the Virtual Flight Academy and also start simulator training.
+During this phase of flight training, ground school students will build on the information they gained from the Virtual Flight Academy and also start flight simulator training.
 The purpose of ASD is to familiarize students with the Cessna 172 and the New Smyrna Beach Airport.
 ASD increases students’ safety and awareness.